black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 40
 In your goStore() function, update the onclick property for each button to run buyHealth, buyWeapon, and goTown, respectively.

+# Step 41
+Now you need to modify your display text.
+Change the innerText property of the text to be "You enter the store.".